dcpim/foldermonitor/README.md

 * Debug - Whether to show a summary console window.
 * Log - Log activity in the foldermonitor.log file.
 * ExitOnError - Exit the application if an error occurs.
+* WaitTime - The amount of ms to wait between checks.

+Run the startup.bat file to add this app to Windows startup.

 ## Copyright